Metrics

 This is useful for ratio metrics such as “the revenue as a ratio of daily revenue”

-Fixed level of detail can be combined with calculated attributes (see above).
+Fixed grouping can be combined with calculated attributes (see above).

 By default, a metric in a calculated attribute is grouped by the granularity of its entity.